 These products can be installed on middle-class vehicles, as well as limos, sports cars and other high performance vehicles.
 Premium tyres are produced by the likes of Bridgestone, Pirelli, Continental, Dunlop, Goodyear and Michelin .

 If you drive a lot, have an aggressive driving style or expert your tyres to provide high safety in all possible conditions, than premium class products are for you.

 What tyres?
 Choose the right tread pattern for you.

-There are three different types of tread patterns on the market now: symmetrical, asymmetrical and directional.
-Each of them represents a different level of technological advancement and each has its advantages and disadvantages.
+There are three different types of tread patterns on the market right now: symmetrical, asymmetrical and directional.
+Each of these represents a different level of technological advancement and comes with its own advantages and disadvantages.